kontainapp/km/docs/user-guide.md

 ### How Kontain Works

-The Kontain solution is actually an integration of two technologies: containers and unikernels.
+The Kontain solution is an integration of two technologies: containers and unikernels.

 A _unikernel_ is a single-address-space machine image that contains an application workload—the program you want to run in a container—combined with a minimal set of library functions which provide the OS services required to run the workload.